 Dr. Okoroha has extensive training in arthroscopic rotator cuff repair and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.

 The benefits of arthroscopy compared to the alternative open shoulder surgery, include:

 - Usually performed as outpatient day surgery

-If you would like additional information on rotator cuff repair or to learn more about arthroscopic treatment for various shoulder conditions, please contact the office of Dr. Okoroha, shoulder arthroscopy surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan, and beyond.
+If you would like additional information on shoulder treatments or to learn more about arthroscopic rotator cuff repair, please contact the office of Dr. Okoroha, shoulder surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan, and beyond.